 The following year, Krzyzewski coached the U.S. men’s basketball team to a gold medal at the Olympics in Rio de Janeiro.
 A 99-96 victory over Serbia captured a third consecutive Olympic gold medal for the U.S. men’s team and Mike Krzyzewski.
 After 41 seasons as head coach at Duke, Mike Krzyzewski announced his plans to retire following the 2021-22 season.

 Over the years, Coach K turned down spectacularly lucrative offers to coach professional teams, including the Los Angeles Lakers.
 His continuing commitment to the college game — and his loyalty to the Duke University community — made him an exemplary figure in the world of sports.

 “When I was growing up, there weren’t any Little Leagues in the city.
 Parents worked all the time.
 They didn’t have time to take their kids out to play baseball and football.
 We understood that as kids, so when we congregated at a school yard, if you had six people, or ten or 20, somebody had to organize it, and it was always me.”

-Today, he is the winningest coach in the NCAA.
-As head coach of Duke University’s Blue Devils, he has placed his team in five consecutive Final Fours and won five national championships.
+In time, he became the winningest coach in the NCAA.
+As head coach of Duke University’s Blue Devils, he placed his team in five consecutive Final Fours and won five national championships.
 In 2015, he became the first coach in the history of NCAA Division 1 men’s basketball to win 1,000 games.